 2. Stop the carriage at the end of the cut by turning the carriage feed rate switch counterclockwise until the carriage stops moving.
-The blade will continue to spin as long as the blade motor is on.
-Use the optional sawing procedure described in Section 4.9.Throw the autoclutch toggle switch down to stop the blade and drop the engine to idle.
+Throw the autoclutch toggle switch down to stop the blade and drop the engine to idle.
 Remove the board from the top of the log.
 Always disengage the blade before returning the carriage for the next cut.